The WWF is run at a local level by the following offices...

 - Sending a letter to WWF-Malaysia, 1 Jalan PJS 5/28A, Petaling Jaya Commercial Centre, Petaling Jaya, 46150 Selangor, Malaysia

-4. For any other key concerns, you may communicate directly to WWF International, visit: report.whistleb.com/en/wwf
+4. If you prefer to communicate your concerns directly to WWF International, please visit: report.whistleb.com/en/wwf

 WWF-Malaysia has a duty of care to protect victims from further abuse, including quickly making available a skilled “first responder” who can provide victims the care and support they need.